markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/09/20/steve/index.md

 >
 > Learn more about how Instagram is working with independent fact-checkers to reduce false information.

-Although in this case it seems obvious that the image is fake, and that maybe a “fact check” was not needed to debunk a badly photoshopped internet joke, it’s still great to see that there are news agencies who have the ability, and staff, to add these kinds of warnings to Instagram images.
+Although in this case it seems obvious that the image is fake, and that maybe a "fact check" was not needed to debunk a badly photoshopped internet joke, it’s still great to see that there are news agencies who have the ability, and staff, to add these kinds of warnings to Instagram images.
 I’m sure many of you have seen similar warnings on Facebook, Twitter and other social media sites as well.

 In the age of weaponised misinformation being used against entire countries, tools like this that allow the countering of misinformation are going to be an important part of the effort to help people avoid falling down rabbit holes of misinformation.
 I’m sure most of us have at least one family member who, through social media, has gone from just believing in one pseudoscientific idea to spreading all kinds of nonsense through their posts and shares.

 Of course, this is not to say that this kind of fact checking is sufficient to fix the problem of disinformation campaigns.
 And these fact checking services don’t excuse the harm that social media companies often cause when they feed people nonsense as a way to keep them engaged and maximise the number of adverts they’re able to show you.
-But it’s a start at least, and it’s fascinating to see that even silly internet jokes need to be debunked, lest people actually believe them and end up with a warped world view where the “mainstream media” are hiding the truth from them.
+But it’s a start at least, and it’s fascinating to see that even silly internet jokes need to be debunked, lest people actually believe them and end up with a warped world view where the "mainstream media" are hiding the truth from them.

 I’ll leave you all with the wise words of Steve and Blue: